 Of course, we can’t possibly throw a Pinterest-worthy party without cute paper drinking straws!
 I’ll be ordering some of these for my birthday festivities:

 If you’re a washi-tape addict like me, you can always have a go at making little coordinating flags for your straws too!
 I love how this blogger has used washi tape to decorate all of her party accessories.
-I’ll be pinching this idea for certain!

 8) A fabulous table centrepiece

 Add a little wow factor to your table by creating a bold, beautiful centrepiece.
-You don’t need to be an aspiring Martha Stewart clone with expert floristry skills to boot, there are plenty of simple ways to add flair to your table.
+You don’t need to be an aspiring Martha Stewart clone with expert floristry skills to boot.
+There are plenty of simple ways to add flair to your table.
 Here are some quick and easy DIY ideas:

 - Use brightly coloured sheets of tissue paper to create a row of pompoms along the centre of the table.